algorithm-archivists/algorithm-archive/contents/plotting/plotting.md

 | `pointtype`   | `pt`      |
 | `title`       | `t`       |

-We will add more aliases to this table as they are used in the archive.
+We will add more aliases to this table as they are used in the Algorithm Archive.

 {% endmethod %}

 ### Outputting the plot to file

-At this point, all scripts will output an image directly to your computer; however, it is important to note that you can use any of the above methods when outputting to a file as well.
+At this point, all the scripts have shown so far will output an image directly to your computer screen; however, it is important to note that you can use any of the above methods when outputting to a file as well.

 {% method %}
 {% sample lang="gnuplot" %}